What Gear Do I Need to Hike a 14er? Try My Free 14er Checklist.

 You should adapt the list for each specific trip.
 For example, you need warmer clothing and more food for an overnight trip in the Fall than a day trip in summer.
 The full list of the Ten Essentials includes:

-- Navigation: map, compass, altimeter, GPS device, personal locator beacon (PLB) or satellite messenger
+- Navigation: map, compass, altimeter, GPS device, personal locator beacon (PLB) or satellite messenger.
+Check out these maps from REI.

 Wear Layered Clothing